HYisen/how-strings-builder-excess/README.md

 ## Decision

-Without more memory footage, prefer Merge.
+Without more memory footprint, prefer Merge.

 If predict more than a hand of parts, switch from Basic to Build.